 The Mendix platform comes with an extensive range of APIs to help developers integrate the platform into their existing DevOps pipeline.
 By using tools like Visual Studio Team Services (VSTS) or Jenkins deployment pipelines can leverage the APIs to build, test and deploy applications automatically based on a trigger like a commit.
 These applications can be deployed into any public cloud, on-premise or private cloud offering using either docker or cloud foundry container and run on any container platform like Kubernetes or Cloud Foundry.
 Developers can combine any number of APIs available from the Mendix product to create your own personalized pipeline.
-The video below demonstrates how the Teamserver API, Build API, Docker Buildpack, and the ATS CICD API are used to deploy an application live into a Kubernetes cluster based on a single commit.
+The video below demonstrates how the Teamserver API, Build API, Docker Buildpack, and the ATS CICD API, built by our trusted partner Mansystems, are used to deploy an application live into a Kubernetes cluster based on a single commit.

 The Key thing I want you to take away from this blog post is that just because it is low-code development doesn’t mean there isn’t a need or a way to create code.
 There is always that edge case that requires some level of customization and when you need it the Mendix platform supports it.
 If you don’t believe us, try it out for yourself!